fluidjeel/traffic-light-2025/Master_prompt.md

 project_runbook_operational_guide.md: This document will explain the standard operating procedure for running the entire research pipeline, from data acquisition to analysis.

-Core Simulator & Analysis Scripts: Finally, review the source code of the key scripts to understand the implementation details.
+Core Universal Pipeline & Analysis Scripts: Finally, review the source code of the key scripts to understand the implementation details.

+universal_fyers_scraper.py (The universal data scraper)

+universal_calculate_indicators.py (The universal indicator calculator)

-simulator_daily_hybrid.py (The daily timeframe simulator)
+daily_tfl_simulator.py (The daily timeframe simulator)

-htf_simulator_advanced.py (The weekly timeframe simulator)
+weekly_tfl_simulator.py (The weekly timeframe simulator)

-simulator_monthly_advanced.py (The new monthly timeframe simulator)
+monthly_tfl_simulator.py (The monthly timeframe simulator)

-mae_analyzer.py (The new stop-loss analysis tool)
+mae_analyzer_percent.py (The stop-loss analysis tool)

 Section 2: High-Level Project Goal & Philosophy
 2.1.
 Goal
-The primary objective is to develop, backtest, and automate a profitable, long-only, pullback-based swing trading strategy with a verifiable and realistic edge, applied to the Nifty 200 stock universe across multiple timeframes.
+The primary objective is to develop, backtest, and automate a profitable, long-only, swing trading strategy with a verifiable and realistic edge, applied to the Nifty 200 stock universe across multiple timeframes.

 2.2.
 Core Philosophy
 Our guiding principle is an unwavering commitment to eliminating all forms of bias.
-All development and testing must rigorously distinguish between "Golden Benchmarks" (biased, theoretical models) and "Realistic Simulators" (bias-free, actionable models).
+All development and testing must be conducted using the final, corrected simulators that have been rigorously audited to remove lookahead biases and critical calculation flaws.

-Section 3: System Architecture & Data Pipeline
-The project is a modular pipeline designed for rigorous, bias-free research.
+Section 3: System Architecture & The Universal Data Pipeline The project is a streamlined, modular pipeline designed for rigorous, bias-free research.

-Data Acquisition: Raw historical data is fetched using a suite of fyers_scrapers.

-Data Processing: The calculate_indicators_clean.py script creates enriched data files for all required timeframes (daily, weekly, monthly).
+Data Acquisition: The universal_fyers_scraper.py script is the single entry point for all data.
+It intelligently downloads and updates raw daily and 15-minute historical data for all stocks and indices.

+Data Processing: The universal_calculate_indicators.py script acts as the central data processing engine.
+It reads the raw daily data, resamples it into higher timeframes, calculates all necessary indicators, and saves these clean, enriched data files.

-Realistic Simulation: The simulator_* scripts run the strategies in a bias-free manner to replicate real-world trading.
+Realistic Simulation: The *_tfl_simulator.py scripts run the strategies in a bias-free manner.
+They have been fully corrected to eliminate all known lookahead biases and calculation flaws.

-Standardized Logging: All simulators save their output logs to dedicated subdirectories within backtest_logs, controlled by the strategy_name key in their configuration.
-The logs include detailed trade data, including Maximum Adverse Excursion (MAE) for advanced analysis.

-Post-Hoc Analysis: The mae_analyzer.py script ingests trade logs to perform "what-if" simulations for stop-loss optimization.
+Post-Hoc Analysis: The mae_analyzer_percent.py script ingests the detailed trade logs to perform "what-if" simulations for data-driven stop-loss optimization.

-Section 4: The Definitive and Exclusive Trading Strategy Logic 4.1.
-The Monthly Strategy
-This strategy identifies a setup on a monthly chart and confirms the entry on a daily/intraday chart.

-Setup Identification (Monthly):

-The most recently completed monthly candle must be a green_candle.

-It must be preceded by at least one red_candle on the monthly chart.

-(Optional Filter) It should close above its 10-month EMA.

-Daily Breakout Confirmation:

-After identifying a valid monthly pattern, it waits for a daily candle's high within the subsequent month to cross above the high of the monthly pattern.

-Trade Management:

-Initial Stop-Loss: A volatility-adjusted stop is used, calculated as entry_price - (6_month_ATR * atr_multiplier).

-Profit Target: A dynamic R:R target is used (e.g., 2.0R in calm markets, 1.5R in volatile markets).

-Trailing Stop: The stop is trailed under the low of subsequent green daily candles.

-Section 5: The simulator_monthly_advanced.py
-This script is the new flagship simulator for the monthly strategy.
-It uses the "Scout and Sniper" architecture.

-Scout (EOD, Last Day of Month): The Scout runs only at month-end to identify valid monthly setups.
-It pre-calculates the trigger_price and the monthly_atr and adds the stock to a Target List for the entire next month.

-Sniper (Intraday, Full Month): The Sniper monitors the Target List.
-It operates within an Adaptive Execution Window, skipping the first few days of the month and then monitoring for a set period.
-When a stock's price crosses its trigger, it executes the trade.
+Section 4: The Definitive and Exclusive Trading Strategy Logic The core of the "Traffic Light 2025" strategy is a pullback continuation pattern.
+The general logic is to identify a stock in an established uptrend that has experienced a brief pause or "pullback" (represented by one or more red candles) and then resumed its upward momentum (represented by a green candle).

+Universal Trade Management Rules (Corrected & Bias-Free):

+Position Sizing: All simulators correctly calculate position size based on the real-time available cash balance, preventing the leveraging of unrealized profits.

+VIX Data Timing: All intraday decisions correctly use the VIX closing value from the previous trading day (T-1), ensuring no lookahead bias.

+Stop-Loss: Can be configured to use a fixed percentage or a lookback to the lowest low of recent candles.

+Trailing Stop: All simulators use a percentage-based buffer for the aggressive breakeven logic to ensure it scales correctly with stock price.

-Section 6: Current Project Status & Immediate Next Steps Current Status: The project has successfully developed a suite of robust, bias-free simulators for daily, weekly, and monthly timeframes, complete with a standardized and detailed logging system capable of advanced MAE analysis.
-The immediate focus remains on addressing foundational backtesting flaws.
+Section 5: Current Project Status & Immediate Next Steps Current Status: The project has successfully migrated to a unified, streamlined data pipeline.
+The suite of simulators has been rigorously audited and corrected, eliminating all known lookahead biases and critical calculation flaws.
+The project is now in a robust state, ready for methodical strategy research and optimization.

-Immediate Next Steps:

-Implement a Transaction Cost Model: Integrate a realistic cost model into all simulators.

-Mitigate Survivorship Bias: Implement a solution for using point-in-time historical index constituents.

-Context Setting Ends
+Immediate Next Steps: The focus now shifts from fixing flaws to stress-testing and refining the strategies by methodically enabling the various conviction and regime filters within the simulator configurations.